Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

    :align: center

-For Octave the Java path to the ``Tinkerforge.jar`` is already added in the ``octaverc`` file.
+For Octave the Java path to the ``Tinkerforge.jar`` is already added in the ``.octaverc`` file.
 This means that in your program you can assume that ``javaaddpath("Tinkerforge.jar")`` was already called with the correct directory.